youtube/cobalt/cobalt/site/docs/reference/starboard/modules/11/socket.md

 If the destination address is ::, and its `type` is `kSbSocketAddressTypeIpv6` then any IPv6 local interface that is up and not loopback or a link-local IP is a valid return value.
 However, in the case of IPv6, the address with the biggest scope must be returned.
-E.g., a globally scoped and routable IP is prefered over a unique local address (ULA).
+E.g., a globally scoped and routable IP is preferred over a unique local address (ULA).
 Also, the IP address that is returned must be permanent.

 If destination address is NULL, then any IP address that is valid for